robstave/angular2-training/session-four/page2.md

 ```

 There is nothing in here yet..just a form.
-Also, to confuse things, there is a "form-control" class in the bootstrap.
+Also, to confuse things, there is a _form-control_ class in the bootstrap.
 This is really only bootstrap for now, so ignore that.

 ## Form Builder

-Since the Form groups and controls are not automatically generated, they are specified in the controller.
+Since the Form groups and controls are not automatically generated, they are specified in the component.
 This can be done with the objects themselves:

 ```typescript